Write JSON Object to a File in PowerShell

 $MyJsonObject = $MyJsonVar | ConvertFrom-Json

-Let’s display the newly created PSCustomObject, a JSON object.
+Now, let’s display the newly created PSCustomObject, which corresponds to the original JSON structure.

 $MyJsonObject